 Lexus.co.uk saw the largest growth in ad spend, rising by 257% between January and June.
 Toyota.co.uk ranked second, followed by dsautomobiles.co.uk, with 156% and 88% growth respectively over the same period.
 Meanwhile, Jeep.co.uk saw the biggest decline, totalling an almost 91% fall in ad spend growth in the first half of the year.
 Porsche.co.uk and Ford.co.uk both cut ad spend on their sites by a little over 67%.

 Predictably, in the wider transport sector, most airline websites either froze or reduced their ad spending as strict travel restrictions were imposed.
 In fact, the only airline to increase spending in H1 was Airfrance.co.uk – by a whopping 327%.
 In contrast, Virginholidays.co.uk reduced its ad spend by a full 100% over six months, along with other well-known brand websites like Flybe, Jet2 and Emirates.

 UK cinema advertising revenues expected to more than halve by the end of 2020

 Advertising revenues in UK cinemas were originally expected to grow by 9% to £249m in 2020 before coronavirus forced UK cinemas to close for several months.
 Now, they are expected to reach just £114m by the end of the year, less than half of the total ad revenue secured in 2019.
-This is according to Group M, as reported by the Guardian.
+This is according to Group M as reported by the Guardian on 28th June.

 As blockbuster movies such as the latest installment of James Bond are being delayed or released exclusively on streaming services, box office revenues are predicted to plummet by 58% to £525 million, down from £1.25 billion last year – the lowest result in the last 24 years.